What Is Hygroscopy

 What is hygroscopy?

-Hygroscopy describes the capability of a substance to attract and retain water molecules from its environment.
+Hygroscopy refers to the ability of a material to absorb water molecules from the air.

-Store them in airtight containers, monitor humidity levels and utilise desiccants to prevent moisture uptake.
+Store them in sealed containers, in a humidity-controlled environment, and add desiccants to prevent moisture absorption.

-Salt, silica gel, glycerin and cellulose are common examples of hygroscopic materials.
+Salt, silica gel, glycerin, and cellulose are some common beneficial hygroscopic materials.

 How does hygroscopy affect electronics?